 For starters… the deteriorating state of the campus landscape has been a topic of concern all across the campus community.
 A recent survey of students, staff, and faculty confirmed that most of us feel strongly that an attractive campus is an important element of the college (and work) experience.
 There are many very passionate and talented individuals who have already joined the MGH Arboretum movement – and it’s just getting started!
 Plus, there’s a solid administrative and fiduciary infrastructure behind it all.
 And on top of that, there’s good reason to believe that many others off campus will also be attracted to the goals of the project.
 So there.

 Your intelligence was evident right from the start!
 We’re looking to build a large membership base so for only $20.00 you can become a member of the Friends of the Arboretum.
 That twenty bucks will go toward purchasing trees and to handle other minor ancillary costs that will inevitably arise as the movement goes forward.
 In the near future we anticipate sponsoring fund-raising events and related activities to sustain the project over time.
 We intend to plant at least 10 or more trees before the snow flies.
 Click here for the membership form.
 Will that be cash or check?
+Click here if you want to join immediately and pay by credit card.

 An arboretum is a botanical garden containing living collections of woody plants intended at least partly for scientific study.